fengjnw/02_mypage_33805059/README.md

 - **links.txt**: Contains the URL of the web application after deployment.

+## Dependency

+Currently, there are no external dependencies, so there's no need to run `npm install`.

 ## Test and Deploy

 To test the application, run: